malramsay64/phd-thesis/03_Dynamics/results.md

     - This is the MSD of the rotations
     - Plotting this value could be rather interesting

-- Length scales
-    - Bimodal distribution -> fast particles vs slow particles
-    - Clustering of fast particles
-    - Clustering with velocity as a defining variable
-    - Using DBSCAN with connectedness
-    - Is it just a time scale???
-    - Estimate number of particles from rate constant -> does this correspond to size?

 - Spatial correlation
     - How are the fastest and slowest particles correlated with each other spatially
     - Does this change as a function of temperature?